ABSTRACT

 INTRODUCTION

-It is widely acknowledged that, education is an important determinant factor of economic growth.
+Background of the Study It is widely acknowledged that, education is an important determinant factor of economic growth.
 Prominent classical and neoclassical economist such as Adam Smith, Romer, Lucas and Solow emphasized the contribution of education in developing their economic growth theories and models.
 The main theoretical approaches of modeling the linkages between education and economic performance are the neoclassical growth models of Robert Solow (1957) and the model of Romer (1990).
 Apart from the theoretical aspects, numerous empirical studies have focused on the issue of education and economic development.
 According to Ismail (1998), education is considered as a long term investment that leads to a high production for a country in the future.
 In fact, economists argued that advanced education sector will certainly lead successfulness of a country’s economics and socials development.
 Therefore, most of the developed and developing countries emphasize the enhancement of educational sector.
 Nigeria has no exceptions in developing and enhancing its educational system in order to be a world class country (Ibrahmim and Awang, 2008).
 Nigeria’s commitment in developing its educational sectors has been tremendous.
 This can be seen from Nigeria’s annual budget allocation.
 Nigeria has allocated significant amount of budget for education sector and it keep increasing for each budget session.
 What can be learnt is that, from 1989 there have been consistent increases for Nigeria’s educational budget allocations.
 Despite the financial turmoil that badly affected Nigerian economy in which had devaluated Nigeria currency, government’s allocation for the educational sector has never been reduced.
 In fact it has been increasing.
 Emphasizing on educational sector has been successful as it plays important roles in achieving National development agenda and contributed to a country’s economic growth.
 Sheehan (1971) has listed some direct benefit that country’s gain from education.
 This includes increases in productivity, labors’ income, country’s economic growth and literacy rate.
 In addition, education could also improve efficiency of income allocation as well as labor’s mobility and transfer in accordance to work demand of trained workers.

 Nigeria is a multi-ethnic group but consisted of three major ethnic groups namely, Igbos that inhabited there Eastern part of the country, Hausas which inhabited the Northern part and Yorubas at the Western part.